-The Structural Genomics group interest is the molecular mechanisms that regulate cell fate.
+The Structural Genomics group studies the molecular mechanisms that regulate cell fate.

 The genome undergoes several layers of compaction in order to be accommodated into the nucleus.
 Almost nothing is known about how such folding is controlled, but recent discoveries clearly indicate that this folding and compaction is non-random.
 There is also a growing appreciation that disruption in normal chromosomal organization through long-range contacts is a source of human disease including cancer.
 Therefore, it is necessary to characterize this level of organization of the nucleus.